Nova-12/gola/README.md

 If you need to add machine-dependent settings like db password, DO NOT modify `base.py` directly.
 Instead,

+In the base directory:
 ```
 cd gola/gola/settings
 cp local.py.template local.py
 ```

 Then add settings to `local.py`.
+You need to modify PyMongo database information & email notification address and password.

 ## Run

+In the base directory:
 ```
 cd gola
 ./node_modules/.bin/webpack --config webpack.config.js